 Grantees must demonstrate compliance with Title VI of the Civil Rights Act of 1964 and KRS 344.015.
-All organizations that receive pass-through federal funding from DLG must comply with DLG's or its own Title VI Implementation Plan.
-To meet the requirements of
+All organizations that receive pass-through federal funding from DLG must comply with DLG's (refer to the link provided) or its own Title VI Implementation Plan.
+To meet the requirements of compliance, grantees have two options.

 ✓ Option 1: The grantee can adopt the plan created by DLG.
 To do so, grantees must complete Attachment 7-2: Title VI Self-Survey and Statement of Assurance.
-In addition, the following items MUST be retained by the grantee with your completed Civil Rights Title VI Self-Survey: (1) Nondiscrimination Policy; and (2) Compliance Assurance, including a copy of all contracts used to provide direct services to clients and a copy of all contracts used to assure that subcontractors or vendors are clearly aware of your agency's
+In addition, the following items

+MUST be retained by the grantee with your completed Civil Rights Title VI Self-Survey: (1) Nondiscrimination Policy; and (2) Compliance Assurance, including a copy of all contracts used to provide direct services to clients and a copy of all contracts used to assure that subcontractors or vendors are clearly aware of your agency's commitment to Title VI.